Welcome to Far Hills

 Children will be singing and making music—possibly with a balloon and a washer.
 (Our teachers love using STEAM in all parts of the curriculum.)

-Chef Howard might give you a homemade, gluten-free snickerdoodle cookie that will knock your socks off!
+Our Chef might give you a homemade, gluten-free snickerdoodle cookie that will knock your socks off!
 Our cafe staff know how to make healthy eating delicious and fun.

 An eighth-grader may engage you in discussion about the topic he or she is researching for their Eighth Grade Expo project.
 We think you’ll be most impressed with their research and presentation skills.

-A PreK student may ask you to play a part in a puppet show production.
-Creativity, and student-directed learning are always given priority in our PreK program.
+A Preschooler student may ask you to play a part in a puppet show production.
+Creativity, and student-directed learning are always given priority in our Preschool program.

 You may see a robot walking down the hall...or notice students transported to space through VR headsets.
 Learning definitely looks different from when most of our parents were in school!